 The findings of the inspection provided RQIA with assurance that care delivery to residents was safe, effective, compassionate and well led.
-Residents were supported by staff to have meaning and purpose in their daily life in Mountview Retreat; the interactions between residents and staff were warm and supportive with staff delivering care in a way that promoted the dignity of residents.
+Residents were supported by staff to have meaning and purpose in their daily life in Mantlin Court; the interactions between residents and staff were warm and supportive with staff delivering care in a way that promoted the dignity of residents.

-The environment was clean, tidy and well maintained; two areas for improvement were identified in relation to staff recruitment and fire safety
+The environment was clean, tidy and well maintained; an area for improvement was identified in relation to fire safety practices.